Offers of Admission

 - All programs also stipulate specific prerequisite subject requirements.
 Grades required for admission are determined on the basis of competition each year.

-A minimum overall average of 70% in six Grade 12 U/M courses establishes your eligibility to apply for admission.
+A minimum overall average of 70% in 6 Grade 12 U/M courses establishes your eligibility to apply for admission.
 Ryerson receives more applications than spaces available.
 Possession of the minimum requirements, averages and/or grades does not guarantee admission.
 The overall average and subject-specific grades required for each program depend on competition each year, and admission is offered to the best qualified candidates.

-For current Ontario secondary school applicants, Ryerson may use Grade 11 results in the early admission selection process.
+For current Ontario high school applicants, Ryerson may use Grade 11 results in the early admission selection process.
 You must have completed, or be currently completing, your program’s admission requirements at the time you apply.

 Failed and Repeated Courses